ZieksQ/Research_Connect/backend/README.md

 ```bash
 virtualenv .venv
 ```
-".venv" can be whatever name you want but .venv is the standardd way
+".venv" can be whatever name you want but .venv is the standard way

 #